-- 11. Does your medical school curriculum address the reproductive health effects of industry-related environmental toxins (e.g. air pollution, pesticides)? - 3 This topic was explored in depth by the core curriculum.
+11. Does your medical school curriculum address the reproductive health effects of industry-related environmental toxins (e.g. air pollution, pesticides)?
+3 This topic was explored in depth by the core curriculum.
 2 This topic was briefly covered in the core curriculum.
 1 This topic was covered in elective coursework.

-0 This topic was not covered.
-Scor Score explanation: This topic is not covered in the curriculum at present.
+This topic was not covered.

+Score explanation: This topic was not covered during the Reproductive organ system block